 Most of the major universities and colleges across Canada do not require a diploma for entrance application.
 Most programs require marks in 5 grade 12 core courses.
 Some programs, such as engineering, require 6 or 7 courses.
 It's best to check with the particular institution your child is interested in, and find out what they require.

-In self-designed high school, the student designs a course by naming resources, outlining a method, and checks off the course's Alberta Programs of Study outcomes, as concepts are learned.
+In self-designed high school, the student or parent designs a course by naming resources, outlining a method, and checks off the course's Alberta Programs of Study outcomes, as concepts are learned.
 They then submit the portfolio of work to the school principal in order to get a course mark approved and credits awarded by the school authority.
 The school may request a proctored final exam for courses that are not grade 12 diploma exam courses.
 These marks and credits are reported on the official high school transcript issued by Alberta Education.
 They do not appear any different than marks resported by an online course teacher.